opendilab/DI-hpc/README.md

 **DI-HPC** is an acceleration operator component for general algorithm modules in reinforcement learning algorithms, such as GAE, n-step TD and LSTM, etc. The operators support forward and backward propagation, and can be used in training, data collection, and test modules.

 ## Requirements
+#### Setting 1
 * CUDA 9.2
 * PyTorch 1.5 (recommend)
-* python 3.6.9
+* python 3.6 or python 3.7 or python3.8
 * Linux Platform

+#### Setting 2
+* CUDA 9.0
+* gcc 5.4.0
+* PyTorch 1.1.0
+* python 3.6 or python 3.7
+* Linux Platform

-*Note: We recommend that DI-HPC and DI-Engine share the same environment, and it should be fine with PyTorch from 1.3.1 to 1.8.*
+*Note: We recommend that DI-HPC and DI-Engine share the same environment, and it should be fine with PyTorch from 1.1.0 to 1.10.0.*

 ## Quick Start
 #### Install from whl